adrnc/course-chatbot/README.md

     ```

     The first time a Ollama is started with a model, that model needs to be downloaded,
-    which, depending on the model size, can take some time.
+    which, depending on the model size, can take several minutes.
 2. Then, after the server has been initialized, start the chat bot by executing the python script as follows:

     ```bash